nsw-education/doestyle/README.md

 remotes::install_git("https://doestyle@dev.azure.com/doestyle/doestyle/_git/doestyle")
 ```

-The same command can be used update `doestyle` to its latest version.
+The same command can be used to update `doestyle` to its latest version.

 ## Example